MShriK17/matrix-lab-ai/replit.md

 ## Notes
 - The application uses Streamlit's session state for maintaining workflow progress
 - Models are persisted in the `models/` directory with metadata
-- The EDA module uses ydata-profiling for comprehensive reports
+- The EDA module has a built-in fallback when ydata-profiling is not available
-- Explainability features use SHAP and LIME libraries
+- Explainability features gracefully handle missing SHAP/LIME libraries
 - All visualizations are interactive using Plotly

 ## Known Issues
 - LSP shows import errors for streamlit, pandas, numpy - these are false positives and can be ignored
-- Some "possibly unbound" warnings in Main_App.py are also false positives from the type checker

 ## Future Enhancements
 *To be discussed with user as project evolves*